Contractible stability spaces and faithful braid group actions: Preliminaries

-In general a tilt, even a simple tilt, of an algebraic $t$--structure need not be algebraic.
-However, if the heart is \defn{rigid}, \ie the simple objects have no self-extensions, then \cite[Proposition 5.4]{king-qiu} shows that the tilted $t$--structure is also algebraic.
-We will see later in Lemma \ref{finite type implies simple tilt length} that the same holds if the heart has only finitely many isomorphism classes of indecomposable objects.
+In general a tilt, even a simple tilt, of an algebraic t-structure need not be algebraic.
+However, if the heart is \defn{rigid}, \ie the simple objects have no self-extensions, then \cite[Proposition 5.4]{king-qiu} shows that the tilted t-structure is also algebraic.
+We will see later in Lemma~\ref{finite-type implies simple tilt length} that the same holds if the heart has only finitely many isomorphism classes of indecomposable objects.